vecipher/Clematis3/docs/m9/overview.md

 **What changed.** T2 can now fan‑out semantic retrieval across **in‑memory** shards and deterministically merge results.
 This preserves the sequential policy: walk tiers in order, sort within a tier (score desc, id asc), de‑duplicate by `id`, and stop at `k` (post‑merge clamp).
 When parallel is **OFF** (or `max_workers<=1`) behavior/logs remain byte‑for‑byte identical to sequential.

+`clematis.memory.index.InMemoryIndex` now exposes `_iter_shards_for_t2(tier, suggested)` which yields lightweight shard views (≤1 shard ⇒ yields `self`).
+T2 uses this affordance to detect when sharding is worthwhile; the sequential path keeps identity when shards or workers collapse to one.

 **Gate & backend.**
 - Enabled only when **all** are true:
   - `perf.parallel.enabled: true`